Gender Pay Report

 Humankind is one of England’s most successful home-grown charities.
-We have over 1,200 staff and around 100 volunteers providing services for over 76,000 people.
+We have more than 1,800 staff and around 100 volunteers providing services to almost 80,000 people.

 We also offer affordable accommodation as a Registered Social Landlord via Humankind Housing and promote volunteering/employment opportunities through MoreTime UK, Humankind’s social enterprise.